 - 1. A satisfactory grade must be obtained in the theoretical, math and clinical components of the course to pass each nursing course.
 This means a grade of "C" or higher in the theory portion of the course and a "Pass" in the math and clinical portions.
 A failing grade in either theory or clinical results in a failing grade for the course.
 Grading for clinical experience is on a pass/non-pass basis.
 (Refer to course syllabus for grading criteria). - 2.
-A grade of C (2.0) must also be achieved in the general education courses in order to continue in the Nursing Program. - 3.
+A grade of C (2.0) must also be achieved in the general education courses in order to continue in the Practical Nursing Program. - 3.
 Students must achieve a cumulative exam score of 70% or higher for all exams administered within a nursing course in order to pass the course.
 Grades assigned to all other course assignments will help determine the final grade for the nursing course after the student is able to achieve the required cumulative exam score of 70% or higher.
 As stipulated within the course syllabus, instructors may determine how the grades for other course assignments may be used to complement the required cumulative exam score. - 4.
 Students will be disenrolled from the nursing program if general education courses are not successfully completed on time. - 5.
-A grade point ratio of 2.0 or higher in all courses taken at Kapi'olani Community College must
+A grade point ratio of 2.0 or higher in all courses taken at Kapi'olani Community College must be achieved for graduation.

-- be achieved for graduation. - 6.
-When a student receives a "non-pass" for any items in the mid-term clinical evaluation, the student is deemed to be failing the clinical practicum which will result in an "Unsatisfactory" mid-term clinical evaluation.
+6. When a student receives a "non-pass" for any items in the mid-term clinical evaluation, the student is deemed to be failing the clinical practicum which will result in an "Unsatisfactory" mid-term clinical evaluation.
 The student will not be allowed to continue in clinical.
-The student must withdraw from all components of the course within 5 business days of the notification of failure.
+The student must withdraw from all components of course within 5 business days of the notification of failure.
+Students must meet with the Nursing Department Counselor within 5 business days of notification of failure to take the necessary steps to formally withdraw from components of the nursing course(s).